 - Protect the body from chronic disease

-And, btw, the red grapes and pecans are no slouch either when were talking about health benefits.
-They both have a whole slew of different vitamins, minerals, antioxidants and phytonutrients than the broccoli does, so your body gets some unbelievable nutrition all from one scrumptious salad!
+And, btw, the red grapes and pecans are no slouch either when we’re talking about health benefits.
+They both have a whole slew of different vitamins, minerals, antioxidants, and phytonutrients than the broccoli does, so your body gets some unbelievable nutrition all from one scrumptious salad!

 Do ya think it might be too long??????

-This makes a wonder side dish all year round.
+This makes a wonderful side dish all year round.
 All the ingredients are readily available throughout the year, but my most favorite time to serve this is, during the summer.
 It’s great at bbq’s, potlucks, picnics, and even family dinners.
 Frankly, there isn’t a time when this salad isn’t a darn near perfect side dish.

 With all the health benefits and the yum factor in this salad, I think you’re going to want to serve it often!